Post-Masters Adult/Gerontology Acute Care for Clinical Nurse Specialists C.G.S.

 Admission requirements are the same as for the M.S.N. in nursing program, with the exception that the Miller Analogies Test or the GRE are not required and that one year of acute care experience is required.

 Applications for the C.G.S. in adult/gerontology acute care for clinical nurse specialists is ongoing and may be submitted at any time.
-Click below for information on admission, retention and course requirements, as well as course descriptions.
+Here we provide information on admission, retention and course requirements, as well as course descriptions.

 Admission and Course Requirements